The Revitalizing Power of Breathing

 5. As you exhale your abdomen should sink back in.

-*If you notice your chest moving a lot as you breathe – than you guessed it – you’re a chest breather.
+*If you notice your chest moving a lot as you breathe – then you guessed it – you’re a chest breather.
 The good news is that you can change that today and experience a new life of energy and “inspiration.”

 To Optimize Breathing Habits For Life